Arxa/Huffman_Coding/README.md

 # Huffman_Coding

-This C Program encodes and compresses data dynamically, using the Huffman's Coding technique.
+This complex C Program encodes and compresses data dynamically, using the Huffman's Coding technique.
 You can either encode Colour Table Values (Digital Image Processing) or just any text message of your desire. <br/>

 1) To run this program double-click the HuffmanCoding.exe file. <br/>